Overview of the Conflict Minerals Rule

 3. Manufacture and Contract to Manufacture.
-The rule does not define what it means to “manufacture” a product.
-In the Adopting Release to the rule (for brevity, these are collectively referred to as the “rule” in this article), the SEC indicates that it believes that the meaning of this term is generally understood.
+The rule does not define what it means to manufacture a product.
+In the adopting release to the rule (collectively referred to as the “rule” in this article), the SEC indicates that it believes that the meaning of this term is generally understood.

 In the rule, the SEC indicates that a company has not contracted to manufacture a product if it did no more than:

-affix its brand, mark, logo or label to a generic product manufactured by a third party (including, as indicated in an FAQ, contracting to have one’s logo etched on a generic product); or
+affix its brand, mark, logo, or label to a generic product manufactured by a third party (including, as indicated in an FAQ, contracting to have one’s logo etched on to a generic product); or

 Off-the-shelf components with conflict minerals content that are included in a higher-level product are considered to be in-scope for purposes of the rule.
 The application of the rule is not limited to the product components that the company manufactures or contracts to manufacture.